kyverno/website/content/en/docs/Writing policies/webhooks.md

 weight: 2
 ---

 From Kyverno 1.5.0, the `mutatingWebhookConfiguration` and the `validatingWebhookConfiguration` are registered and managed dynamically based on the configured policies.
 Prior to this version, Kyverno uses a wildcard webhook that allows it to receive all resources and make policy decisions.
 With the auto-configuration, Kyverno only receives the selected resources to reduce unnecessary admission requests being forwarded to Kyverno.
 This feature is enabled by default in 1.5.0 and can be turned off by flag `--autoUpdateWebhooks=false`.
+If disabled, Kyverno creates the default webhook configurations that allows all resources and with `FailurePolicy` set to `Ignore`.

 ## Configurable Fields